explodinglabs/jsonrpcclient/README.rst

 Logging
 -------

-If you don't want the log entries, turn them off with:
+If you don't want to see the underlying JSON messages, increase the logging level above DEBUG:

 .. sourcecode:: python